 THE POWER OF EMOTION | CHAPTER 23 | OVERVIEW

-During my lengthy career, I have worked with numerous individuals who lacked empathy and had low emotional intelligence.
+I worked with numerous individuals lacking empathy and emotional intelligence during my career.
 Some were my colleagues, supervisors, and employees.
 Without a doubt, all were challenging to work with.

 We Can Increase Our Empathy

 We develop empathy by perceiving others' feelings, understanding their emotions, and utilizing that understanding to relate to them more effectively.
-The emphasis must be on "emotion," making connections with how others are feeling.
+The emphasis must be on "emotion," connecting with how others feel.

-It's a problem when individuals lack empathy.
+Without question, individuals who lack empathy will struggle to build relationships.
 The good news is we can develop empathy skills.
-Some individuals are born with keen empathetic skills that they practice regularly, but fundamental empathy skills are not innate for everyone.
+Some individuals are born with keen empathetic skills that they practice regularly, but fundamental empathy skills are only innate for some.
 Adults can grow their empathetic skills to advance productive relationships with others.

 How to Develop Empathy

-To begin, people must realize the need to strengthen and build their empathy skills.
-They must understand it is for their improvement and the greater good of the organization.
+First, people must realize the need to strengthen and build their empathy skills.
+They must understand it is for their improvement and the organization's greater good.
 There must be considerable buy-in to affect change in their behaviour.
-Finally, they need to practise their new skills to recognize how it positively impacts their relationships and conflict resolution.
+Finally, they must practise their new skills to recognize how it positively impacts their relationships and conflict resolution.